 The textual evidence for the Theory of Forms is sparse.
 In the Phaedo, although Socrates stresses the importance of forms and makes suggestive remarks about them, he does not provide much in the way of detail.
 There is more detail in the Parmenides, which is traditionally thought to be a late dialogue.

-The older and wiser Parmenides asks the young Socrates questions, and Socrates has trouble defending his answers.
+The older and wiser Parmenides asks the much younger Socrates questions, and Socrates has trouble defending his answers.
 He suggests and retracts various answers, in the manner of his interlocutors in the early dialogues.
 Finally, he attempts one last answer to defend his belief in forms.
 He says that "I think the most likely view is this: that the forms exist as paradigms set in nature, and other things resemble them and are imitations and this partaking of forms is, for the other things, simply being modeled after them (τὰ μὲν εἴδη ταῦτα ὥσπερ παραδείγματα ἑστάναι ἐν τῇ φύσει, τὰ δὲ ἄλλα τούτοις ἐοικέναι καὶ εἶναι ὁμοιώματα, καὶ ἡ μέθεξις αὕτη τοῖς ἄλλοις γίγνεσθαι τῶν εἰδῶν οὐκ ἄλλη τις ἢ εἰκασθῆναι αὐτοῖς)" (Parmenides 132d).

 If forms are the "paradigms" specified in answer to the request for a definition, then what Socrates asks about in asking for a definition is immune to change.
 It is "set in nature," despite the fact that it may manifest itself differently in different situations.
 The Theory of Forms is thus a thesis in ontology, which may be summarized as follows: